Shishukumar74/The-Spark-Foundation/README.md

 # About this project
 In this project we try to predict percentage or score of an student based on number of study hours.<br>
 We use simple linear regression to perform this task.
 However we use numpy and pandas for data processing<br>
 and matplotlib for data visualization, where as sklearn for implementing linear regression.
+However for model evaluation we use  mean squared error and mean absolute error.
 #  Programming Language
 Python
 # Development Environment